 This article is Part 4 of a five-part series on Atlassian Single Sign-On.
-Part 1 Part 2 Part 3
+Part 1 | Part 2 | Part 3

 Praecipio has partnered with our friends at resolution to bring you a series of blog posts on how to successfully implement Single Sign-On (SSO) with Atlassian tools.
 Resolution is an Atlassian Gold Marketplace Partner based in Germany that specializes in software development and network security.
 With more than 7 million users from 58 countries, resolution is the market leader for Atlassian Enterprise User Management Apps.

-With the goal of identifying realistic solutions, Part 3 of this series reviewed the top SSO requirements for Atlassian Data Center applications:
+To identify realistic solutions, Part 3 of this series reviewed the top SSO requirements for Atlassian Data Center applications:

-• Are usernames consistent across user directories?
+- Are usernames consistent across user directories?

-• Are there multiple sources of identity?
+- Are there multiple sources of identity?

-• Do you need to centralize user management on your Identity Provider?
+- Do you need to centralize user management on your Identity Provider?

-• Is there a need to automate user activation and deactivation?
+- Is there a need to automate user activation and deactivation?

 Then, we mapped possible responses to competing alternatives so that you could tell when Data Center SAML could do the job, and when it would be better to look for an alternative in the Marketplace.
 Go back to our detailed comparison if you want to dive into the enterprise customization options!

-In the following two articles we will see the four requirements come together in a killer implementation of resolution’s SAML SSO.
+In the following two articles, we will see the four requirements come together in a killer implementation of resolution’s SAML SSO.
 Let’s follow the steps of ACME Services Ltd*!

 *ACME is (obviously) an imaginary company based on the hundreds of customer implementations that our support team has guided to completion.